-I'm reading Moby Dick.
+Back in school.
+For a class I have to reread Moby Dick.
 Come to a key chapter: Ahab and his mate have formed a Harpoon Society, harpooners who live by the creed of Ahab's famous speech "all visible things are as pasteboard masks...
 Pierce, pierce through the veil!"

-At this point I realize the whole book is basically a sermon expressing one extreme of male religious experience, the hunger for spirituality, in a HUNTING metaphor.
+At this point I realize the whole book is basically a sermon expressing one extreme of male religious experience, the hunger for spirituality, using a HUNTING metaphor.
 The hunt for God.
 Tracking the truth like a whale.
 Piercing through appearance like a harpoon through blubber.
 Stabbing God through the heart!

 And the trouble is, I haven't even read the damn chapter in 25 years.
-Oh, I did recently read a comic book version my housemate Alder brought home.
+Oh, I did recently read a comicbook version my housemate Alder brought home.
 Nasty brutish and short--but even it included that key speech.
 It so characterizes Ahab.